Glebe House (Arlington, Virginia)

 The house is listed on the Virginia Landmarks Register by the Virginia Department of Historic Resources, with number 000-0003.
 The National Park Service listed the house on the National Register of Historic Places on February 23, 1972.
-The Arlington County Board designated the building to be a local historic district on January 7, 1984.
+The Arlington County Board designated the building as a local historic district on January 7, 1984.

 The house is located near Glebe Road (Virginia State Route 120), a major road through Arlington County, which also takes its name from the historic glebe lands of Fairfax Parish.